 Mr. Murry is a graduate of Leadership Odessa and has been active in the Midland and Odessa communities having served as Treasurer of Permian Basin Child’s Play; President, Vice President and Treasurer of the Ellen Noël Art Museum; President and Treasurer of the Lee High School Football Booster Club; Treasurer of the Lee High School Baseball Booster Club and the Board of the Greater Midland Football League.
 Bryan is a past President of the Greathouse Elementary PTA, past President of the Midland Council of PTAs and is a lifetime member of Texas PTA.
-He has also served the Midland Independent School District on two school bond committees in 2010 and 2012, an elementary school-naming committee, and the committee to select the current Executive Director of Athletics.
+He was elected to the Midland ISD School Board in 2016 and has also served on two school bond committees in 2010 and 2012, an elementary school-naming committee, and the committee to select the current Executive Director of Athletics.

-Bryan is married to Amy Murry, who is in her 21st year of teaching and currently teaches fourth grade at Fasken Elementary.
-He has three sons, Bryson, Brock and Britton.
-Bryson and Brock are graduates of Lee High School and currently attend Texas Tech University.
-Britton currently attends Lee High School.
-Lyndi, Bryan’s stepdaughter, attends Fasken Elementary.
-Amy and Bryan are members at Stonegate Fellowship where they serve in the SGKids Department in the GemTown class for 3 year-olds.
+Bryan is married to Amy Murry, who is in her 25th year of teaching and currently teaches fourth grade at Fasken Elementary.
+He has three sons, Bryson, Brock and Britton, all of whom are graduates of Midland Lee High School.
+Bryson is a 2018 graduate of Texas Tech University, Brock is a senior at the University of Texas of the Permian Basin, and Britton is a junior at the University of Kansas.
+Lyndi, Bryan’s stepdaughter, attends Abell Junior High.
+Amy and Bryan are members at Stonegate Fellowship.

 email@example.comMr.
 James E. Fuller (USMC, Honorably Discharged) was born and reared in San Angelo, Texas; he attended the San Angelo ISD public schools and graduated from San Angelo Central High School (1966); he is a graduate of San Angelo Junior College (Angelo State University) where he earned an Associate in Arts Degree (English) in 1963.
 Mr. Fuller earned a Bachelor of Arts (English) in 1966 from the University of North Texas (NTSU) and a Master of Arts Degree (English) in 1974 from Texas Tech University.
 He has done postgraduate work at Texas Tech University and the University of Texas of the Permian Basin.
 He taught in Lubbock ISD in the disciplines of Social Studies (Struggs Junior High) and English (Coronado High), and served as the department chair of English at Coronado High.

-He is currently employed at Midland College as the coordinator of the Professional Development/Teaching and Learning Center at Midland College, co-facilitator of the Faculty Academy, and facilitator of the faculty evaluation process.
-Fuller is a member of the English faculty, director of the Midland College Writing Lab, developmental studies instructor, assistant director of developmental studies, and coordinator of the P-16 Initiative.
+He is retired from Midland College where he served as the coordinator of the Professional Development/Teaching and Learning Center at Midland College, co-facilitator of the Faculty Academy, and facilitator of the faculty evaluation process.
+Fuller was a member of the English faculty, director of the Midland College Writing Lab, developmental studies instructor, assistant director of developmental studies, and coordinator of the P-16 Initiative.

 John Trischitti III